British manufacturing cools before closely fought election

 "Any signs of rebalancing the economy towards manufacturing and exports remain frustratingly elusive," said Rob Dobson, economist at survey compiler Markit.

-Earlier this week official figures showed that economic growth in the first quarter was its slowest since late 2012, prompting Osborne to warn voters not to take recovery for granted.
+Earlier this week official figures showed that economic growth in the first quarter was its slowest since late 2012, prompting Osborne, the finance minister, to warn voters not to take recovery for granted.

 The BoE data showed consumer lending grew by 1.24 billion pounds in March, the biggest monthly increase since February 2008 and higher than forecast.